Are you trying to figure out how to keep your kitchen in good condition? Read this article to learn must-know maintenance and kitchen cleaning tips.

 It holds lots of leftovers on the underside, in particular.

-If you run boiling water through the unit once a week or so, you’ll help keep the pipe underneath free of debris and buildup.
+If you run boiling water through the unit once a week, you’ll help keep the pipe underneath free of debris and buildup.

 This will also make things smell better!